Frederikshavn Municipality

 Frederikshavn Municipality (Frederikshavn Kommune) is the northernmost Danish municipality, located in Region Nordjylland.

 As a result of Kommunalreformen ("The Municipal Reform" of 2007), it is a merger between the previous municipalities of Frederikshavn, Skagen and Sæby.
-The new municipality has an area of 642 km² and a total population of 57,882 (2025).
+The new municipality has an area of 642 km² and a total population of 57,523 (2026).

-The first mayor of the new municipality was Erik Sørensen (Social Democrats).
-Since 2014 it has been Birgit Hansen which governs by a broad coalition with the rest of all the parties.
+The first mayor of the new municipality was Erik Sørensen (Social Democrats) until 31.
+December 2013.
+Mayor from 2026 Jon Andersen, from the agrarian liberal Venstre.

 Towns

 The following is a list of settlements within the municipality by population.